ErMayureshkumar/agentic-chat/Project Documents/Backend_Features.md

 ---
 ## ✨ Backend Features

-AgenticChat is designed with **security, modularity, and extensibility** at its core.
+Agentic-Chat is designed with **security, modularity, and extensibility** at its core.
-Here are the standout features that make it a powerful multi-agent framework:
+Here are the standout features that make it a powerful multi-agent framework

 ---